weiran-aitech/shift_schedule/README.md

 Software solution:
 ![image](https://user-images.githubusercontent.com/84350533/215545886-3eb0e683-f04e-432d-93f5-15e03530c239.png)
-In this shift schedule, the shifts assigned to each employee are different for two consecutive days, and they are spaced by at least 24 hours.
+In this shift schedule, the shifts assigned to each employee are different on two consecutive days, and they are spaced by at least 24 hours.

 ### 4. Creating a schedule for 35 employees over a 7-day period, subject to the following constraints:
    - Every day is divided into six 4-hour time slots.
 Each time slot requires different number of employees.